best xppen drawing tablets

 If you want to save some bucks and don’t need such a big size, you can get the 13.3-inch XPPen Artist 13.3 Pro V2 with same tech specs besides the screen size.

-The XPPen Artist Pro 16 GEN 2 is an excellent mid-range pen display for professionals seeking affordability without compromising quality.
+The XPPen Artist Pro 16 (Gen 2) is an excellent mid-range 16-inch pen display for professionals seeking affordability without compromising quality.

-There’s no sacrificing picture quality thanks to the stunning 16-inch 2.5K (2560 x 1440) QHD display with an excellent 97% Adobe RGB Color Accuracy.
+There’s no sacrificing picture quality thanks to the IPS display Panel with a stunning 2.5K (2560 x 1440) QHD resolution and an excellent 97% Adobe RGB Color Accuracy.

-The precise X3 Pro smart chip stylus combined with zero-parallax screen and textured matte anti-glare surface offers a smooth drawing experience.
+The responsive X3 Pro smart chip stylus combined with zero-parallax screen and matte anti-glare etched glass surface offers a smooth, precise drawing experience.

-The included customizable ACK05 Wireless Shortcut Remote with 10 express keys and a dial allow for an optimized workflow, making common tasks more efficient.
+The included ACK05 Wireless Shortcut Remote with 10 customizable express keys and a big dial allow for an optimized workflow, making common tasks more efficient.

 Overall, the XPPen Artist Pro 16 GEN 2 impresses with its high-end appearance, reasonable pricing, and solid performance in the competitive pen display market.